DEALBRIEFGet a report →

 The Orange County tax cycle (and the catch-up)

 Combined millage varies by municipality.
 For 2025 the City of Orlando combined rate is approximately 19.1 mills ($19.10 per $1,000 of taxable value, or ~1.9% of taxable value).
 Unincorporated Orange County is around 16.1 mills (~1.6%).
 Other Orange municipalities (Winter Park, Winter Garden, Ocoee) fall in between.
-Property in Osceola County (south Orlando metro, including Kissimmee) has a separate combined rate.
+The blended effective rate DealBrief models for Orange is about 1.80%, but the same deal underwrites differently across county lines: Osceola (Kissimmee) runs closer to 1.95%, Seminole (Sanford) nearer 1.70%, and Lake (Clermont) about 1.75%.

 Insurance: better than Tampa, still elevated